JinnyK015/JinnyK015/README.md

 # Hello I'm Jinny K

 **I'm intrested in front-end Developement.<br>
-I'm trying to concentrate to Vanilla JS.<br>
+I'm trying to get used to React and back-end basics.<br>
 I'm looking for opportunities as a front end developor.**<br>

 ---